nazwanadhipa/nazwanadhipa/README.md

-# Halo semua!
+# Hi everyone!

-Perkenalkan nama saya **Nazwa Putri Nadhipa**
+Introduce my name **Nazwa Putri Nadhipa**

-Saya seorang **Mahasiswa S1 Teknik Komputer** di Universitas Pendidikan Indonesia
+I'm a **Student in Computer Engineering** at the Universitas Pendidikan Indonesia

-Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin](https://www.linkedin.com/in/nazwaputrinadhipa/)ku ya.
+If you are interested in sympathizing with me, please follow my [Linkedin](https://www.linkedin.com/in/nazwaputrinadhipa/) account.